Expense Management

 Expense management encompasses the systems and processes a business uses to submit, process, and pay for employee-related business expenses.
 This can include everything from a client dinner and travel costs to software subscriptions and office supplies.
 Effective expense management helps ensure these expenditures are legitimate, compliant with company policy, and accurately recorded for financial reporting and tax purposes.

 Historically, this process was manual, relying on paper receipts, spreadsheets, and endless rounds of approvals.
-However, modern expense management revolutionizes this process.
+However, modern expense management makes this process a lot easier.

 The Power of Expense Management Software